 About Banks Academy

 Banks Academy is an ACSI accredited private Christian High School located in the East Lake community of Birmingham, Alabama.
 The school opened in August of 2015 and is located at the original Lakewood Baptist Church’s building.
 (8301 8th Avenue South) Banks Academy currently has 9th, 10th and 11th grades for the 2017-18 school year.
-For the fall of 2018, a full 9-12 high school grades will be in place.
+For the fall of 2018, a full 9th through 12th high school will be in place.
 Students that meet the qualifications to attend Banks Academy are awarded scholarships to help cover the cost of tuition.
 (To download a Student application, go to the APPLY/TUITION tab).

 Most inner city high schools have low graduation rates and failing test scores when compared to successful schools.
-Parents in Eastern area if Birmingham, now have an alternative when deciding where to send their high school-age children.
+Parents in the Eastern area of Birmingham, now have an alternative when deciding where to send their high school-age children.
 Banks Academy is providing “school choice” for the parents and students in the eastern section of Birmingham.

 Banks Academy is reaching students in the community and providing hope for a bright future.

 Our School Provides:

 - A safe and secure school building and environment.

 - A group of teachers committed to an excellent and legitimate high school education.

 - A work study program in which the students spend time each week at a business they are interested in.

 - A quality education that is based on merit and not on pushing them through the system